sdrekeen/traffcnt/README.md

 # traffcnt
-Traffic counting based on opencv (Background-substraction and findContours) and after the basic ideas for object tracking through the different frames in a reference-program by Chris D. see https://github.com/MicrocontrollersAndMore/OpenCV_3_Car_Counting_Cpp
+This program is for traffic counting and is based on the OpenCV project (mainly using background-substraction and find-contours in OpenCV).
+The idea for object tracking algorithm I found in the coding from Chris D. see https://github.com/MicrocontrollersAndMore/OpenCV_3_Car_Counting_Cpp

-To build and run the opencv-libraries must be installed, developed under version opencv 3.4 - download or build f.i. see: https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html
+To build and run this you must install the OpenCV-libraries version 3.4 or later, here a guide for Linux: https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html

 Changes: